mrsandyy/mca-resources/README.md

 ## Structure

 The repository is organized by semester, and then by subject.
-This makes it easy to find the resources you are looking for.
+Beyond that it is not structured as of now.

 ```
 mca-resources/